 In 1998, Seminole County was provided a federal grant through the State of Florida to develop a Local Mitigation Strategy (LMS).
 This was a State of Florida initiative that was implemented to help reduce the spiraling costs of disasters.
 The LMS identifies specific hazards, man-made, natural, and technological, that could negatively impact the community, and as such, have created a strategy to try and mitigate our community against those disasters.
 In 2000, the Federal Government passed what is now 44 CFR 201 & 206 (Code of Federal Regulations) that requires local communities across the country to formally create LMS’s similar in concept to what the State of Florida created in 1998.
+Today, the Seminole County Resiliency Working Group focuses work on mitigating against all hazards to make Seminole County more resilent to disasters.

 What is mitigation?

 Mitigation is the effort to reduce or eliminate the risks of injury and damage to both people and property during potential disaster events.
 This mitigation can be through construction projects or through educational outreach programs.
+Mitigation goes to make a community more resilient to all hazards.

 Some types of mitigation construction: